Retinexformer: One-stage Retinex-based Transformer for Low-light Image Enhancement: Experiment

 \subsection{Low-light Image Enhancement}

-\textbf{Quantitative Results.} We compare our method with a wide range of SOTA enhancement algorithms.
-The PSNR and SSIM results are reported in Tab.~\ref{tab:quantitative}.
-Our Retinexformer significantly outperforms SOTA methods on the seven datasets while requiring moderate computational and memory costs.
+\textbf{Quantitative Results.} We quantitatively compare the proposed method with a wide range of SOTA enhancement algorithms in Tab.~\ref{tab:quantitative} and Tab.~\ref{tab:adobe_5k}.
+Our Retinexformer significantly outperforms SOTA methods on eight datasets while requiring moderate computational and memory costs.

-When compared with the recent best method SNR-Net, our Retinexformer achieves 0.55, 1.32, 1.53, 1.57, 0.66, 0.33, and 1.18 dB improvements on LOL-v1, LOL-v2-real, LOL-v2-synthetic, SID, SMID, SDSD-indoor, and SDSD-outdoor datasets.
-However, our Retinexformer only costs 40\% (1.61 / 4.01) Parmas and 59\% (15.57 / 26.35) FLOPS.
+When compared with the recent best method SNR-Net, our method achieves 0.55, 1.32, 1.53, 1.57, 0.66, 0.33, 1.18, and 1.13 dB improvements on LOL-v1, LOL-v2-real, LOL-v2-synthetic, SID, SMID, SDSD-indoor, SDSD-outdoor, and FiveK datasets.
+However, our method only costs 40\% (1.61 / 4.01) Parmas and 59\% (15.57 / 26.35) FLOPS.

-When compared with SOTA Retinex-based deep learning methods (including DeepUPE~\cite{deep_upe}, RetinexNet~\cite{retinex_net}, RUAS~\cite{ruas}, and KinD~\cite{kind}), our Retinexformer yields 4.30, 4.43, 8.54, 6.00, 3.27, 6.60, and 6.00 dB improvements on the seven benchmarks.
+When compared with SOTA Retinex-based deep learning methods (including DeepUPE~\cite{deep_upe}, RetinexNet~\cite{retinex_net}, RUAS~\cite{ruas}, and KinD~\cite{kind}), our Retinexformer yields 4.30, 4.43, 8.54, 6.00, 3.27, 6.60, and 6.00 dB improvements on the seven benchmarks in Tab.~\ref{tab:quantitative}.
 Especially on SID and SDSD datasets that are severely corrupted by noise and artifacts, the improvements are \textbf{over 6 dB}, as plotted in Fig.~\ref{fig:teaser}.